Microangiopathic Hemolytic Anemia (TTP/HUS/DIC)

 Clinical features

-• Sick patient (sepsis, post-trauma, post-delivery)
+• Sick patient (sepsis, post-trauma, post-delivery).

-Labs – the deranged ones
+Labs — the deranged panel

 • ↓ Platelets